Trans-Siberian

 Some of these venerable Skoda CHS2s are still in service.
 Up front, the locomotive is changed regularly...

 Day 5, Sunrise over Lake Baikal...
-After calling at Irkutsk in the early morning, the train rounds the bottom end of Lake Baikal, the world's deepest freshwater lake.
+After an early-morning call at Irkutsk, the train rounds the bottom end of Lake Baikal, the world's deepest freshwater lake.
 At times, the train runs right by the lake shore.
-Photos courtesy of Peter & Janet Jackson.
+Courtesy of Peter & Janet Jackson.

 Station traders in Siberia Food for sale on the platform